krzysztofslusarski/jvm-profiling-toolkit/README.md

 # Java profiling toolkit
 Viewer for collapsed stack and JFR outputs of profiles.
-Dedicated to async-profiler.
+Dedicated to Async-profiler 2.x, but works also with Async-profiler 1.x and Java Flight Recorder.

 ## How to install - from binaries
 Simply download latest release from `https://github.com/krzysztofslusarski/java-profiling-toolkit/releases`.